hustcer/nushell.github.io/.ebook-pub/commands/take.md

 ## Parameters

-- `n`: starting from the front, the number of elements to return
+- `n`: Starting from the front, the number of elements to return.

 ## Input/output types: